‘Real Housewives Of Atlanta’ Will Air Its Reunion Virtually & The Cast Is Reportedly Upset About It

 Fans who have been watching Season 12 of RHOA will know that many of its cast members have had altercations both on the show and on social media.
 One of the season’s most intense rivalries this year has been between Leakes and Moore.
 Many fans were anticipating the two women speaking about their problems with one another in person.
 Leakes has also had her run-ins on social media with Marcille recently.
 Leakes shared in a recent interview that she didn’t feel Marcille was a good fit for the show and suggested that she be replaced, which will most likely be addressed at the reunion.

-Although they are upset about the change to the traditional cast reunion, the ladies are reportedly confident that Cohen will do his best to produce a reunion that is of great quality.
+Although they are upset about the change to the traditional format, the ladies are reportedly confident that Cohen will do his best to produce a reunion that is of great quality.
 However, they remain nervous about how the audience will receive a virtual reunion.
-Upon learning that the reunion would be postponed, many RHOA viewers shared that they wouldn’t want to see a cast reunion that was filmed remotely.
+Upon learning that the special episode would be postponed, many RHOA viewers shared that they wouldn’t want to see a reunion that was filmed remotely.

 “The reunion is so important to them and their fans, and they are all used to doing it one way.
 They’re all very nervous to change it up.
 Let’s face it, change is never easy, but they will adjust,” another source shared.